Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 Israeli strikes killed more than 200 militants, including 25 senior commanders, and hit more than 100 kilometers (60 miles) of militant tunnels, Netanyahu said.

+Police fired stun grenades and tear gas, and Palestinians hurled rocks and at least one firebomb after hundreds took part in a celebratory demonstration in which they waved Palestinian and Hamas flags and cheered the militant group.
+Clashes between protesters and police there earlier this month were one of the main triggers for the war.

+Protesters also clashed with Israeli troops in parts of the occupied West Bank, which has seen violent demonstrations in recent days linked to Jerusalem and Gaza.

 Thousands took to the streets of Gaza as the cease-fire took hold at 2 a.m.
 Young men waved Palestinian and Hamas flags, passed out sweets, honked horns and set off fireworks.
-Spontaneous celebrations also broke out in east Jerusalem and across the occupied West Bank.
+Celebrations also broke out overnight in east Jerusalem and across the occupied West Bank.
+Israel captured all three territories in the 1967 war and the Palestinians want them for their future state.

 “Life will return, because this is not the first war, and it will not be the last war,” said shop owner Ashraf Abu Mohammad.
 “The heart is in pain, there have been disasters, families wiped from the civil registry, and this saddens us.
 But this is our fate in this land, to remain patient.”

-There was little to celebrate in the hard-hit northern town of Beit Hanoun, where residents, many of whom had lost loved ones, surveyed the wreckage of their homes.
+There was little to celebrate in the hard-hit northern town of Beit Hanoun, where residents, many of whom had lost loved ones, surveyed wrecked homes.

 “We see such huge destruction here, it’s the first time in history we’ve seen this,” said Azhar Nsair.
 “The cease-fire is for people who didn’t suffer, who didn’t lose their loved ones, whose homes were not bombed.”

-Like the three previous wars between the bitter enemies, the latest round of fighting ended inconclusively.
-Israel claimed to have inflicted heavy damage on Hamas with hundreds of bruising airstrikes but once again was unable to halt the rockets.
+Like the three previous wars, the latest round of fighting ended inconclusively.
+Israel claimed it inflicted heavy damage on Hamas with hundreds of bruising airstrikes but once again was unable to halt the rockets.

-Hamas also claimed victory, despite the horrifying toll the war took on countless Palestinian families who lost loved ones, homes and businesses.
-It now faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak.
+Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak.

-At least 243 Palestinians were killed, including 66 children and 39 women, with 1,910 people wounded, according to the Gaza Health Ministry, which does not break the numbers down into fighters and civilians.
-Twelve people in Israel, including a 5-year-old boy and 16-year-old girl, were killed.
+At least 243 Palestinians were killed, including 66 children, with 1,910 people wounded, according to the Gaza Health Ministry, which does not list the numbers of fighters and civilians.
+Twelve people were killed in Israel, including a 5-year-old boy and 16-year-old girl.

 In Gaza, rescue workers were still recovering bodies from areas that had been too dangerous to enter.
-The Red Crescent emergency service said it recovered five bodies in the southern town of Khan Younis on Friday, including the body of a three-year-old child.
+Five were collected Friday in the southern town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

-The fighting began on May 10, when Hamas militants in Gaza fired long-range rockets toward Jerusalem.
-The barrage came after days of clashes between Palestinian protesters and Israeli police at the Al-Aqsa Mosque, a flashpoint site revered by Jews and Muslims.
+The fighting began May 10, when Hamas militants in Gaza fired long-range rockets toward Jerusalem.
+The barrage came after days of clashes between Palestinian protesters and Israeli police at Al-Aqsa.
 Heavy-handed police tactics at the compound, and the threatened eviction of dozens of Palestinian families by Jewish settlers had inflamed tensions.

-The competing claims to Jerusalem lie at the heart of the Israeli-Palestinian conflict and have repeatedly triggered bouts of violence in the past.
+The competing claims to Jerusalem lie at the heart of the conflict and have repeatedly triggered bouts of violence.

-Tens of thousands of Palestinians attended Friday prayers at Al-Aqsa.
-A couple thousand joined a celebratory demonstration afterward, waving Palestinian and Hamas flags and cheering Hamas.

-The cease-fire was brokered by neighboring Egypt after the U.S. pressed Israel to wind down the offensive.
-Netanyahu announced that Israel had accepted the proposal late Thursday, while emphasizing that “the reality on the ground will determine the future of the campaign.”

-Hamas and other militant groups fired over 4,000 rockets at Israel throughout the fighting, launching the projectiles from civilian areas at Israeli cities.
-Dozens of projectiles flew as far north as Tel Aviv, the country’s bustling commercial capital.
+Hamas and other militant groups fired over 4,000 rockets at Israeli cities, launching them from civilian areas.
+Dozens landed as far north as the bustling commercial capital of Tel Aviv.

-Israel, meanwhile, carried out hundreds of airstrikes targeting what it said was Hamas’ military infrastructure, including a vast tunnel network.
+Israel, meanwhile, carried out hundreds of airstrikes, targeting what it said was Hamas’ military infrastructure.

 The United States, Israel’s closest and most important ally, initially backed what it said was Israel’s right to self-defense against indiscriminate rocket fire.
-But as the fighting dragged on and the death toll mounted, the Americans increasingly pressured Israel to stop the offensive.
+But as the fighting dragged on and deaths mounted, the Americans increasingly pressured Israel to stop the offensive.

-An Egyptian official said only that tensions in Jerusalem “will be addressed.”
-He spoke on condition of anonymity because he was discussing behind-the-scenes negotiations and provided no details.

-Some 58,000 Palestinians sought shelter in crowded United Nations schools at a time of a coronavirus outbreak.
+Some 58,000 Palestinians sought shelter in crowded U.N. schools amid a coronavirus outbreak.
 Thousands returned to their homes as the truce took hold.

-Since the fighting began, Gaza’s infrastructure, already weakened by a 14-year blockade, has rapidly deteriorated, and airstrikes have damaged schools and health centers.

-Medical supplies, water and fuel for electricity are running low in the territory, on which Israel and Egypt imposed the blockade after Hamas seized power from the Palestinian Authority in 2007.
-Since then, Palestinian President Mahmoud Abbas has governed autonomous areas of the Israeli-occupied West Bank and has limited influence in Gaza.
+The fighting dealt another blow to the already decrepit infrastructure in Gaza.
+The small coastal territory, home to more than 2 million Palestinians, has been under an Israeli-Egyptian blockade since Hamas seized power from forces loyal to Palestinian President Mahmoud Abbas in 2007, confining his authority to parts of the occupied West Bank.

+The World Health Organization says 30 health facilities in Gaza were damaged, with one clinic destroyed and another with significant damage.
+An airstrike damaged the only facility in Gaza processing coronavirus tests, forcing a halt to testing in the territory.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.